k4spi4n/universal-realtime-audio-subtitle/README.md

 ## 📖 Overview

-This project provides a "universal" subtitle solution for any audio playing on your Windows machine (movies, meetings, streams, games).
+This project provides a "universal" subtitle solution for any audio playing on your Windows machine: movies, meetings, streams, games,... for over 52 languages.
 It uses a hybrid architecture:

 1. **Frontend (JavaFX):** A lightweight, transparent, always-on-top window that overlays subtitles on your screen without interfering with your workflow.
 2. **Backend (Python):** Runs powerful AI models (currently **Qwen3-ASR**) to transcribe audio in real-time with Voice Activity Detection (VAD) to ensure accuracy and silence suppression.
-3. **Communication:** The two components communicate seamlessly via **ZeroMQ (ZMQ)**, ensuring low latency and decoupling the UI from heavy AI inference.
+3. **Communication:** The two components communicate seamlessly via **ZeroMQ (ZMQ)**, ensuring ultra low latency and decoupling the UI from heavy AI inference.

 ## ✨ Features

-* **System Audio Capture:** Automatically detects and captures "Stereo Mix" or "What U Hear" to subtitle *computer audio* rather than just the microphone.
+* **System Audio Capture:** Automatically detects and captures "Stereo Mix" to subtitle *computer audio* rather than just the microphone.
-* **Next-Gen AI Accuracy:** Currently utilizes **Qwen3-ASR-0.6B** for transcription, offering superior performance and speed compared to older models.
+* **Next-Gen AI Accuracy:** Currently utilizes **Qwen3-ASR** for transcription, offering superior performance and speed compared to older models.
 * **Transparent Overlay:**
 * **Draggable:** Move the subtitle bar anywhere on the screen.
 * **Click-through:** (Planned) Doesn't block mouse interaction with windows behind it.
-* **Auto-Hide:** Subtitles fade away after 3 seconds of silence.
+* **Auto-Hide:** Subtitles fade away after several seconds of silence.

 * **Smart VAD Integration:** Uses **Silero VAD** to detect speech vs. background noise, preventing AI hallucinations during silence.